SwathiSangala26/Java/Collections Framework/List/LinkedList.md

 15. When should LinkedList be preferred?
     ➜ When frequent insertions/deletions are required.

+🟧 16.
+Why is delete function faster in Linked list than array?
+   ➜ In a Linked List, deletion only requires changing references (pointers) of adjacent nodes.
+     In an Array, deleting an element requires shifting all subsequent elements to maintain order, which takes more time.

 ---

 ## 🧾 Quick Recap / Cheat Sheet